Toronto Symphony Orchestra Tour

 Biography

-Austrian-English soprano Anna Prohaska, the 2024 Opus Klassik Female Singer of the Year, made her début at age 18 at Berlin’s Komische Oper as Flora in Britten’s The Turn of the Screw, and soon after with the Staatsoper Unter den Linden Berlin, entering the ensemble at age 23.
+2024 Opus Klassik Female Singer of the Year, the Austrian-English soprano Anna Prohaska, made her debut aged 18 at Berlin’s Komische Oper as Flora in Britten’s The Turn of the Screw and soon after with the Staatsoper Unter den Linden Berlin, entering the ensemble at age 23.
 She has since gone on to have an extraordinary international career with some of the world’s greatest opera houses and orchestras.

 Bruce Liu